nih-fmrif/NIMH_repro_2017_03/_episodes/02-variables.md

 ~~~
 corrected_roi_vol = roi_vol + 3
-print('Volume with a correction for a systematic bias:', corrected_roi_vol)
+# Volume with a correction for a systematic bias:
+corrected_roi_vol
 ~~~
 {: .python}
 ~~~